Profile

 Other interests

-I am interested in all invertebrate and slow moving species of mesophotic reefs, including scleractinians, soft corals, gorgonians and sponges.
-I am interested in the non-destructive methods to study coral reefs, that is why I am using a ROV to undergo my research, for both video transects and coral sampling.
+I am interested in all tropical benthic species, with a particular interest in the ones populating mesophotic reefs, including scleractinians, soft corals, gorgonians and sponges.
+I am using a remotely operated vehicle (ROV) and a drop-camera system to undergo my research, collecting both videos and coral samples.

 My Publications